 These standards encourage fostering students' understanding and working knowledge of concepts of print, the alphabetic principle, and other basic conventions of the English writing system.
-These foundational skills are not an end in and of themselves; rather, they are necessary and important components of an effective, comprehensive reading program designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.
+These foundational skills are not an end in and of themselves: rather, they are necessary and important components of an effective, comprehensive reading program designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.
 Educators should differentiate instruction: good readers will need much less practice with these concepts than struggling readers will.
 The point is to teach students what they need to learn and not what they already know-to discern when particular children or activities warrant more or less attention.

+Note: In kindergarten, children should demonstrate increasing awareness and competence in the areas that follow.
-RF.K.1 Demonstrate understanding of the organization and basic features of print.

-- a.
-Follow words from left to right, top to bottom, and page by page. - b.
-Recognize that spoken words are represented in written language by specific sequences of letters. - c.
-Understand that words are separated by spaces in print. - d.
-Recognize and name all upper- and lowercase letters of the alphabet

-RF.K.2 Demonstrate understanding of spoken words, syllables, and phonemes (sounds).

-- a.
-Recognize and produce rhyming words. - b.
-Count, pronounce, blend, and segment syllables in spoken words. - c.
-Blend and segment onsets and rimes of single-syllable spoken words.
+KINDERGARTNERS: GRADE 1 STUDENTS: PRINT CONCEPTS RF.K.1 Demonstrate understanding of the organization and basic features of print.
+RF.1.1 Demonstrate understanding of the organization and basic features of print by recognizing the distinguishing features of a sentence (e.g., first word, a.
+Follow words from left to right, top to bottom, and page by page. capitalization, ending punctuation).
+Recognize that spoken words are represented in written language by specific sequences of letters. / c.
+Understand that words are separated by spaces in print. d.
+Recognize and name all upper- and lowercase letters of the alphabet it.
+PHONOLOGICAL AWARENESS RF.K.2 Demonstrate understanding of spoken words, syllables, and phonem (sounds).
+RF.1.2 Demonstrate understanding of spoken words, syllables, and phoneme (sounds). a.
+Recognize and produce rhyming words.b.
+Count, pronounce, blend, and segment syllables in spoken words.
+Distinguish long from short vowel sounds in spoken single-syllable words.

-- d.
-Isolate and pronounce the initial, medial vowel, and final phonemes (sounds) in three-phoneme (consonant-vowel-consonant, or CVC) words.
-(This does not include CVCs ending with /l/, /r/, or /x/.). - e.
-Add or substitute individual phonemes (sounds) in simple, one-syllable words to make new words.
+- Blend and segment onsets and rimes of single-syllable spoken words.
+C. - Isolate and pronounce the initial, medial vowel, and final phonemes d. (sounds) in three-phoneme (consonant-vowel-consonant, or CVC) words.
+(This does not include CVCs ending with /l/, /r/, or /x/.) - e.
+Add or substitute individual phonemes (sounds) in simple, one-syllable words to make new words. - b.
+Orally produce single-syllable words by blending phonemes, including consonant blends. - c.
+Isolate and pronounce initial, medial vowel, and final phonemes in spoken single-syllable words. - d.
+Segment spoken single-syllable words into their complete sequence of individual phonemes.